 - Attained-age rated: Premiums start out low and increase as you age.
 These plans cost the most over time.

 - Community rated: Premiums are never based on age, making these plans the least costly option over time.
 Few insurance companies use community rated pricing.

 - Issue-age rated: Premiums are based on your age when you join the plan but do not go up as you get older.
 However, they may rise due to inflation.

 Our Find a Plan tool makes it easy to compare Medigap plans in South Carolina.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.